 - specific learning difficulties, for example dyslexia

-Our team provides a range of services, including a variety of dyslexia and other disability-related guidance for all new and current students, staff and parents.
+Our team provides a range of services, including support and guidance for dyslexia, autism, epilepsy and other conditions for all new and current students, staff and parents.

 Register with ASSIST

 You can register with our ASSIST team by visiting our online registration page.